AradPilevarJavid/ccp_tree/README.md

 - [ ] Support multiple output formats (`markdown`, `xml`, `json`, `raw`) -> ccp already supports markdown and raw
 - [ ] Handle files that are too large (more than 1048576 bytes)
 - [ ] Better binary‑file detection and handeling (checksums)
+- [ ] make the --help short and let the manual remain long.

 ## License 📜